 Today, a new entry in Apple’s Machine Learning Journal was published, where face detection and related Vision frameworks were discussed for the developers to use for apps in macOS, iOS, and tvOS.

 The entry is titled “An On-device Deep Neural Network for Face Detection,” and it explores the barriers against Vision to work.
-It also covers privacy maintenance ‘by running detection’ locally, and not via cloud servers.
+It also covers privacy maintenance ‘by running detection’ locally and not via cloud servers.

-An excerpt from the paper by Computer Vision Machine Learning Team of Apple reads, “The deep-learning models need to be shipped as part of the operating system, taking up valuable NAND storage space.
+An excerpt from the paper by the Computer Vision Machine Learning Team of Apple reads, “The deep-learning models need to be shipped as part of the operating system, taking up valuable NAND storage space.
 They also need to be loaded into RAM and require significant computational time on the GPU and/or CPU.”